karuppiah7890/tigris-docs/docs/documents/documents.md

 # Documents

-A documents collection is analogous to tables in a relational database.
+A collection is analogous to tables in a relational database.
-Data records are stored as documents which are analogous to JSON documents.
+Records are stored in collection as documents which are analogous to JSON documents.
 Documents are composed of field-value pairs.

 ![Document](/img/jsondoc.jpg)